csalmeida/ruby-fundamentals/README.md

 | `redo` | Redo an iteration |
 | `retry` | Start the whole loop over |

-The simplest loop in Ruby would look similar to this.
+A loop in Ruby can look similar to the following example:

 > An `index` and a condition is used to keep track of how many iterations are left to do.